-It’s been almost a year since I’ve been using TransferWise for foreign exchange transactions and sending money abroad.
+It’s been more than a year since I’ve been using TransferWise for foreign exchange transactions and sending money abroad.
 To date, I’ve transferred £24.4K and saved £760.
-I had previously used PayPal but switched after I delved into their currency conversion fees which are relatively high.
-I’m very content with TransferWise and will detail my experiences in this post.
+I previously used PayPal to send money but switched after I reviewed their currency conversion fees which are relatively high.
+I’m very happy with TransferWise and will detail my experiences in this post.

 “Sending money abroad is deceptively expensive, thanks to the hidden charges we’ve all been forced to pay.
 The banks claim “free money transfers”, “0% commission.”
 Sounds like money’s already flowing freely, but far from it.
 It’s pure propaganda.

 TransferWise removes all the wrongness, letting people send money abroad at the lowest possible true cost.
 Using only real exchange rates and tiny not-hidden-fees.”

-TransferWise is a currency conversion service, so customers can’t receive and send the same currency.
-The only exception for this is their ‘Requests’ service, where GBP-GBP and EUR-EUR payments are possible.
-Therefore, if you want to send money in the same currency, they won’t suffice.
-Also, perhaps because of rules and regulations, I can’t use TransferWise to transfer money out of my PayPal account.
+TransferWise is a currency conversion service, so customers can’t transact in the same currency.
+The only exception is via their ‘Requests’ service, where GBP-GBP and EUR-EUR payments are possible.
+If you want to send money in the same currency, TransferWise won’t suffice.
+Also, perhaps because of rules and regulations, I can’t use TransferWise to transfer money from my PayPal account.
 Transfers must originate from a bank account.
-Maybe this will change in time making it even more convenient and saving me a step.
+Maybe this will change in time making it even more convenient.

 Beware of Fees and Exchange Rates